CountryTk/python_bot_for_osrs/README.md

 # A python bot
 A fletching bot for oldschool runescape using image detection(lmao)

-Will add a gui and support for other logs later ( right now only supports willow longbow making)
+Added a GUI and support for willow longbows and maple longbows, the image detection is horrible right now so I need to use tensorflow later.

 Will try to make an algorithm to mimick the Brazier Curve in order to make mouse movements more human-like https://en.wikipedia.org/wiki/B%C3%A9zier_curve